-Whether you’re a digital nomad always on the move or just jetting off to your annual summer holiday (or cruise) a good cabin approved bag is your friend.
-Especially as airlines these days charge extra for checked in baggage.
+Whether you’re jetting off to your annual summer holiday or catching another fly-cruise, a good cabin-approved bag is your friend.
+Especially as airlines these days charge extra for checked-in baggage.
 Travelling light with a carry-on only is both a money and a time saver.
 While everyone else waits for their luggage at the carousel, you can already be out of the doors catching transport to the city.

 For me, especially for cruise purposes, a spacious cabin bag is a must.
 We usually fly into the port on the day of sailing so a change of clothes and few other essentials in a carry-on is the least I want on me in case our cases are lost or delayed.
 It hasn’t happened to me on a cruise yet – knock wood.
 I have on another holiday found myself waiting for 24h to get my case.
 Can’t imagine the trouble getting a case to the next port if it misses cruise departure.

 Also, another cruise tip for you.
 If you arrive early at the port, you may get to embark your cruise ship around 11 am.
 Your suitcase, however, won’t be delivered to your cabin until much later in the same afternoon.
 If you want to enjoy the sun on the lido deck, having your swimwear and related accessories in your carry-on will get you to the pool – and to those frozen cocktails – faster.